 But most of us don’t know how the interest on these accounts is calculated.

-Let’s look at how the interest is calculated to get a better understanding of the returns on the money saved in savings account.
+Let’s look at how banks calculate Interest on Savings Accounts and Fixed Deposits to get a better understanding of the returns on the money saved in savings account.

 According to the guidelines rolled out by the Reserve Bank of India in 2010, the interest on savings account is calculated on daily outstanding balance.
 It means that you earn interest on the bank balance you have at the end of each day.